 Join us for this spectacular 14-day journey featuring a nine‑night exclusively chartered cruise to Antarctica, Earth’s last frontier.
-Cruise aboard the intimate m.s.
-Le Boreal, one of the finest vessels in Antarctic waters, featuring private balconies in 95% of the deluxe, ocean‑view accommodations.
+Cruise aboard the intimate Le Boréal, one of the finest vessels in Antarctic waters, combining innovative design with personalized service and featuring private balconies in 95% of the 110 deluxe, ocean‑view Suites and Staterooms.
 Experience the White Continent in its unspoiled state—fantastically shaped icebergs, turquoise glaciers, bustling penguin rookeries and breaching whales.
 Accompanied by the ship’s expert team of naturalists, board sturdy Zodiac watercraft for excursions ashore and observe Antarctica’s abundant wildlife.
 Spend two nights in vibrant Buenos Aires.
-Extend your journey with the exclusive three-night Iguazú Falls Post-Program Option.

-Arrive in cosmopolitan Buenos Aires and check into the Five‑Star INTERCONTINENTAL BUENOS AIRES HOTEL, ideally located in the historic San Telmo neighborhood and within walking distance of the landmark Palace of the Argentine National Congress.
+Arrive in cosmopolitan Buenos Aires and check into the Five‑Star InterContinental Buenos Aires Hotel, ideally located within walking distance of the landmark Palace of the Argentine National Congress.
 This evening, attend the Welcome Reception.
-(R)

 Birthplace of the tango, Buenos Aires is a city of diverse and dynamic barrios (neighborhoods).
 See the colorful La Boca district, Monserrat’s grand public buildings, historic Plaza de Mayo, Palermo’s lavish parks, Puerto Madero’s lively riverfront community and the charming old quarter of San Telmo.
-Visit the city’s historic Recoleta Cemetery, famous for its ornate vaults and sculptures and as the final resting place of the legendary Eva Perón, the former First Lady of Argentina.
-(B)
+Visit the city’s renowned Recoleta Cemetery—lined with ornate vaults and sculptures, this is the final resting place of Eva Perón, the legendary former First Lady of Argentina.

-This morning, fl y to Ushuaia, the world’s southernmost city, capital of Tierra del Fuego and the gateway to Antarctica.
-Embark LE BORÉAL* this afternoon and cruise through historic Beagle Channel, named for the ship that carried Charles Darwin on his South American voyages.
+This morning, fly to Ushuaia, the world’s southernmost city, capital of Tierra del Fuego and the gateway to Antarctica.
+Board your Five-Star ship this afternoon and cruise through storied Beagle Channel, named for the ship that carried Charles Darwin on his South American voyages.
 Attend the Captain’s Welcome Reception this evening.
-(B,R,D)

 Cruising Drake Passage

-Cross the legendary Drake Passage and, upon reaching the Antarctic Convergence, watch for breaching fin and humpback whales and seabirds feeding on plankton and krill that are brought to the surface by cold Antarctic currents merging with warmer waters of the South Pacific and Atlantic Oceans.
-The expedition team of naturalist guides will present insightful lectures to prepare you for your first landing in Antarctica.
+Cross the legendary Drake Passage and, upon reaching the Antarctic Convergence, watch for seabirds and breaching fin and humpback whales feeding on plankton and krill brought to the surface by cold Antarctic currents merging with warmer waters of the South Pacific and Atlantic Oceans.
+Your expedition team of naturalists will present insightful lectures, preparing you for your first landing in Antarctica.
 During the evening, enjoy the lingering twilight of the Antarctic summer.
-(2B,2L,2D)